Jackson-Mu/Jackson-Mu/README.md

-🌟 Welcome to Jackson Github Page! 🌟
+🌟 Welcome to Jackson's Github Page! 🌟

 👋 Hi there!
 I’m Jackson, an enthusiastic explorer in the realms of Data Science, Software Engineering, and Sales Engineering.
 I thrive on the challenge of turning data into actionable insights and building robust software solutions.